Human-Autonomy Interaction

 This research is based around the need to better understand how humans and autonomous vehicles can work together in order to provide the best case scenario for the successful completion of military missions and utilization of autonomous capabilities.
 Previous attempts to determine optimal allocation of tasks have allocated the tasks statically.
 This is not an ideal method for task allocation although it is manageable and more easily implemented.

 Effects of automation on vehicle crew member primary and secondary task performance and ultimately the optimization of an intelligent system for allocating secondary tasks across crew members will be studied.
 There is significant interest in how automated driving systems may allow a vehicle operator to address secondary tasks.
-This project will investigate how such a system will affect the operator’s ability to monitor the primary driving task and respond if human intervention is required.
-Improved understanding of how automation and increased secondary tasking affect operator performance will lead to improved system designs that support effective management of crew member cognitive resources and tasks.
-Effective task allocation will be critical to efforts to reduce the number of crew members using automation.
+This project investigates how such a system will affect the operator’s ability to monitor the primary driving task and respond if human intervention is required.
+Improved understanding of how automation and increased secondary tasking affect operator performance leads to improved system designs that support effective management of crew member cognitive resources and tasks.
+Effective task allocation is critical to efforts to reduce the number of crew members using automation.

 Publications: